VRD-07/low-level-project/README.md

 CineBrew

-A small programming language implemented from scratch, featuring a compiler, a stack-based virtual machine, and a runtime environment.
+A custom programming language with a compiler, stack-based virtual machine, and runtime library, built from scratch.

 Overview

-CineBrew is a systems-level programming language project that implements a complete language toolchain end to end.
-It includes lexical analysis, parsing, semantic validation, bytecode generation, and execution on a custom-built virtual machine.
+CineBrew is an educational systems project that implements a complete language toolchain.
+It includes a lexer, recursive-descent parser, semantic analyzer, code generator, bytecode interpreter, and a small runtime library.
+The project demonstrates the core layers of a programming language: compilation to an intermediate representation and execution on a virtual machine.

-The project is intentionally minimal and explicit.
-Instead of relying on external compiler frameworks or VM libraries, every major component is implemented manually to expose how programming languages actually work beneath the surface.
-Source code is compiled into a readable, text-based bytecode format and executed on a stack-based interpreter.
+The goal is to show how a simple imperative language can be implemented end-to-end without external compiler tools or language frameworks.
+CineBrew compiles to a text-based bytecode format that runs on a stack-based interpreter.
+The language supports variables, functions, control flow, and basic I/O.

-CineBrew is designed as an educational and experimental system.
-It prioritizes clarity of architecture and correctness of execution over performance or feature breadth.

 What Was Built From Scratch

-Lexer
-Manual tokenization with 31 token types and 11 language keywords.
+- Lexer: Tokenization with 31 token types and 11 keywords

-Parser
-Recursive-descent parser producing an abstract syntax tree (15 node types).
+- Parser: Recursive-descent parser constructing an abstract syntax tree (15 node types)

-Semantic Analyzer
-Symbol tables and validation for variables and functions.
+- Semantic analyzer: Symbol table, variable and function validation

-Code Generator
-AST to text-based bytecode transformation.
+- Code generator: AST to text-based bytecode

-Virtual Machine
-Stack-based bytecode interpreter with function frames and control flow.
+- Virtual machine: Stack-based interpreter with function frames

-Runtime System
-14 built-in functions for I/O, math, timing, and graphics stubs.
+- Runtime: 14 built-in functions (I/O, math, timing, graphics stubs)

-Game Loop
-Frame-timed update/render structure (console-backed).
+- Game loop: Frame-timed update/render pattern

-Command-Line Interface
-Single executable for compilation and execution.
+- CLI interface: Single entry point for compilation and execution

 Architecture Overview

-CineBrew follows a classic compiler + VM pipeline.
-Each stage is explicit and independently inspectable.
+The compiler pipeline takes source code, tokenizes it, parses into an AST, validates semantically, and generates bytecode.
+The bytecode is then executed by the VM:

   Source Code (.cb)
        ↓
-      Lexer
+    Lexer (tokenize)
        ↓
-      Parser
+    Parser (AST)
        ↓
- Semantic Analysis
+    Semantic (validate)
        ↓
-  Bytecode Generator
+    CodeGen (bytecode)
        ↓
-  Stack-Based VM
+    VM (execute)
        ↓
-      Output
+    Output (stdout)

-The bytecode format is human-readable by design, making execution behavior easy to trace and debug.

 Project Structure

-src/compiler/
-Lexer, parser, AST nodes, semantic analysis, and code generation.
+- src/compiler: Lexer, parser, AST nodes, semantic analyzer, code generator

-src/vm/
-Virtual machine core and instruction dispatch loop.
+- src/vm: Stack-based virtual machine and instruction dispatch

-src/runtime/
-Built-in functions and shared runtime utilities.
+- src/runtime: Built-in functions for I/O, math, and timing

-src/gui/
-Console-based game loop and rendering stubs.

-examples/
+- src/gui: Game loop and console-based window stub
-Sample programs (hello, factorial, pong logic).
+- examples: Sample programs (hello.cb, factorial.cb, pong_game.cb)

-tests/
-Test suites covering lexer, parser, semantic analysis, code generation, VM, and runtime.
+- tests: 8 test suites covering lexer, parser, semantic, codegen, VM, and runtime

-docs/
-Language specification, bytecode reference, and architecture notes.
+- docs: Language specification, bytecode reference, architecture notes

 How to Build

-Requirements

-C++17 compatible compiler

-CMake 3.10+
+Requirements: C++17 compiler, CMake 3.10+

-Build from a fresh clone:
+Clone and build:

-git clone <repo-url>
+  git clone <repository>
-cd cinebrew
+  cd <repository>
   mkdir build && cd build
   cmake ..
   cmake --build .

-On Windows (PowerShell):
+Or on Windows with PowerShell:

   .\build.ps1

-The executable is generated in build/bin/.
+Executables are placed in build/bin/ after a successful build.

 How to Run Programs

-Run a CineBrew source file directly:
+Run a CineBrew program:

   ./build/bin/cinebrew examples/hello.cb

-Or using helper scripts:
+Or using the helper script:

-./run.sh examples/hello.cb     # Linux / macOS
+  ./run.sh examples/hello.cb          # Linux/macOS
-.\run.bat examples\hello.cb    # Windows
+  .\run.bat examples/hello.cb         # Windows

-Program output is printed to standard output.
+The output is text-based and printed to stdout.

 Example Program

-A minimal CineBrew program:
+A simple program that prints a message:

   TAKE greeting
   POUR greeting = "Hello, World!"
   SHOT Print greeting

-TAKE declares a variable

-POUR assigns a value

-SHOT invokes a function

-The Print function is provided by the runtime and writes to stdout.
+Variables are declared with TAKE, assigned with POUR, and functions are called with SHOT.
+The runtime Print function outputs to stdout.

 Known Limitations

-The GUI is a console-backed stub.
-No actual graphics are rendered; draw calls emit debug output.
+- GUI is a console-based stub.
+No graphics are rendered; drawing functions print debug output.

-The language is intentionally small: integers, strings, functions, conditionals, and loops.
-There are no arrays, objects, or pointers.
+- Language features are intentionally minimal: integers, strings, functions, if/else, loops.
+No arrays, objects, or pointer semantics.

-The virtual machine is not optimized.
-There is no bytecode caching, JIT compilation, or parallel execution.
+- Performance is not optimized.
+The bytecode interpreter is single-pass; no caching or JIT.

-Bytecode is text-based and favors readability over compactness or speed.
+- Bytecode is text-based and not optimized for size or speed.
+- No standard library beyond 14 built-in functions.

-Error reporting is basic and may not always point to exact source locations.
+- Error messages are basic and may not always point to the exact line.

-The runtime library is minimal and limited to 14 built-in functions.

 Hackathon Context

-CineBrew was developed during a limited-time hackathon focused on building systems from scratch.
-The intent was not to create a production-ready language, but to demonstrate a clear understanding of compiler construction, virtual machine design, and runtime execution.

-Given time constraints, design decisions favored architectural transparency and correctness over performance and feature completeness.
-The GUI remains stubbed, the language remains small, and the bytecode format remains readable — all intentional trade-offs to keep the system understandable and inspectable.
+This project was built during a limited-time hackathon focused on systems fundamentals.
+The goal was to demonstrate understanding of compiler design and virtual machine implementation, not to build a production language.
+Time constraints meant focusing on correctness and architectural clarity over performance or feature completeness.
+Trade-offs were made intentionally: the GUI is stubbed, the language is small, and the bytecode format is simple and readable rather than optimized.